-- The Trustee believes that a well-designed investment portfolio that is subject to regular performance monitoring and assessment of suitability for the membership will make a large contribution to the delivery of good member outcomes - The DC Section of the Scheme provides members with a range of lifestyle strategies and self-select fund options, covering a range of member risk profiles and asset classes. - The investment funds available have been designed, following advice from the Scheme's investment adviser, with the needs of members in mind. - In addition, the Scheme has a range of legacy AVC funds.
+- The Trustee believes that a well-designed investment portfolio that is subject to regular performance monitoring and assessment of suitability for the membership will make a large contribution to the delivery of good member outcomes - The DC Section of the Scheme provides members with a range of lifestyle strategies and self-select fund options, covering a range of member risk profiles and asset classes. - The investment funds available have been designed, following advice from the Scheme's investment adviser, with the needs of members in mind and are currently being reviewed to ensure they remain appropriate for members. - In addition, the Scheme has a range of legacy AVC funds.
 The Trustee believes that these legacy AVCs compare favourably to the market and intend to review them in due course.